DrPintoThe2nd/Cayo_X/README.md

  """

-Lastly, create (assuming you have mamba installed) and activate the conda env and conduct a dry run of the pipeline:
+Lastly, create (assuming you have mamba installed) and activate the conda env and conduct a dry run of the pipeline (full pipeline assumes 4 cores):

 """